Kuadrant/kuadrant-operator/doc/auth.md

     └────────────┘               └────────────┘
 ```

 In the example above, with the `policy-1` resource created before `policy-2`, `policy-1` will be enforced on all requests to `app.io/foo` while `policy-2` will be rejected.
 I.e. `app.io/bar` will not be secured.
-In fact, the status conditions of `policy-2` shall recflect `Enforced=false` with message _"AuthPolicy has encountered some issues: AuthScheme is not ready yet"_.
+In fact, the status conditions of `policy-2` shall reflect `Enforced=false` with message _"AuthPolicy has encountered some issues: AuthScheme is not ready yet"_.

 Notice the enforcement of `policy-1` and no enforcement of `policy-2` is the opposite behavior as the [analogous problem with the Kuadrant RateLimitPolicy](rate-limiting.md#limitation-multiple-network-resources-with-identical-hostnames).